jorgebucaran/hyperapp/docs/keys.md

   </ul>
 ```

+By setting the `key` property on a [virtual node](/docs/virtual-node.md), you declare that the node should correspond to a particular DOM element.
+This allow us to re-order the element into its new position, if the position changed, rather than risk destroying it.

+## Gotchas

+A key must be unique among sibling-nodes.

 Don't use an array index as key, if the index also specifies the order of siblings.
 If the position and number of items in a list is fixed, it will make no difference, but if the list is dynamic, the key will change every time the tree is rebuilt.

-To select a valid key, find a unique property for each item among its siblings.

 ```jsx
 const PlayerList = players =>